 Quick question: who suffers from urinary incontinence?
 If you said, “seniors and women who have had lots of babies,” you’re not wrong.
 But your answer is a little incomplete.

 In fact, one of the fastest-growing populations with this issue is fit, younger women.
 Female athletes and women who exercise regularly are complaining of leakage, regardless of age and whether they’ve had babies or not.
-And it’s not just limited to runners who do a lot of pavement pounding – it’s cross trainers, gymnasts, everyday women who hit the gym after work and on weekends.
+And it’s not just limited to incontinence when running for females –runners who do a lot of pavement pounding, it’s cross trainers, gymnasts, everyday women who hit the gym after work and on weekends.

 So what’s going on down there?
 I went to two physical therapists to get some incontinence and excercise answers: Meagan Peeters-Gebler PT, DPT, CSCS, CMTPT, and Brianna Droessler-Aschliman PT, DPT, CMTPT (see their complete bios below).
 Both are experts in women’s health as well as accomplished athletes themselves.